CSublow/milestone-project-one/README.md

 Secondly, an integrated History section reduces the size of the project and the size of the main navigation.
 A smaller navigation in particular reduces the chance of overloading the user with too many options, thus an integrated History section provides a boost to the site's overall usability.

-Thirdly, the History section provides a good place to implement an additional "Book Us" call to action aside from the main navigation.
+Thirdly, the History section provides a good place to implement an additional "Book Us" call to action aside from the main navigation and footer.
 Combining the index and history pages makes it more likely that the user will see this call to action, since almost all users of the site are going to land on the home page first.
 Having multiple calls to action on a webpage is [good UX](https://goodui.org/).

 ### news.html
 This page acts as a central hub of news articles.
 The page is minimal, consisting of two Bootstrap columns of 4 news heading each, with an <aside> element at the bottom of the page containing information for journalists and blog writers on how to get in touch with the band for press statements.
 Each news heading links to a seperate news page.